alvaro893/sound_bubbles/README.md

 - `git checkout -b your-branch-name`
 - add the changed files `git add --all` for all files
 - `git commit -m 'my commit message'`
--  Before push download the last changes with: `git pull origin master`
+-  Before push download the last changes with: `git fetch && git rebase origin/master` or `git pull origin master`
 - `git push origin your-branch-name`
 After that, go to GitHub:
 - review your code and if needed make changes locally and push again